 Obviously, the more you walk the more steps you take – providing extra motivation for you to stay outdoors and wait for your device to hit that magic number!

-The coronavirus has created an unsettling and uncertain time for many of us, but with the government guidance allowing us all to take one form of exercise a day outside of our own home, for all the reasons above we would strongly recommend and encourage everyone, if you’re able to, to take a daily walk.
+The coronavirus has created an unsettling and uncertain time for many of us, but with the government guidance allowing us to exercise as much as we want, for all the reasons above we would strongly recommend and encourage everyone, if you're able to, to take a daily walk.

 Stay safe, everyone!